alicakil/StarWars/readme.md

 ## Unit Testing & Code Coverage

 I could not implement the unit tests yet due to limited time.
 So "0" code coverage for now.
 There may be minor bugs due to this.

+## Future Improvements (WORKING ON IT..)
+- Generic Exception Hnadling for Web API
+- Add Unit Tests, bug fixes, code coverage,
+- add mutation scores (reliability score of the tests)
+- add In-Memory Intgration Testing (this one maybe later, just a fantasy)